Goat: Medical training

-As a goat's anatomy and physiology is not too dissimilar from that of humans, some countries' militaries use goats to train combat medics.
+Some countries' militaries use goats to train combat medics.
 In the United States, goats have become the main animal species used for this purpose after the Pentagon phased out using dogs for medical training in the 1980s.
 While modern mannequins used in medical training are quite efficient in simulating the behavior of a human body, trainees feel that "the goat exercise provide[s] a sense of urgency that only real life trauma can provide".
+The practice has elicited outcry from animal-rights groups.